 - Soak basmati rice in water for 2-3 hours.
 Towards the end of the soaking time, in a heavy-bottomed vessel boil the milk, remove 2-3tbsp of milk from the vessel and soak the saffron in it and set aside until use.

 - While the milk is boiling, drain the water from the rice, take it in a mixer along with cardamom and clove pods and grind it to a coarsely.
-I usually add 2-3 tbsp of water to ensure smooth running of the mixie.
+I usually add 2-3 tablespoon of water to ensure smooth running of the mixie.
 Once done, add this coarsely ground rice to the boiling milk and mix well.

 - Keep a whisk ready and whisk the mixture as you add the rice mixture to the milk.
 This will help in breaking any lumps that might form.